Tarita Holm

 Conservationist

-Tarita Holm has been a part of Palau’s conservation community for nearly 25 years.
-Since returning home to Palau in 2000 after finishing college, her work over the years has been focused on biodiversity, terrestrial ecology, plant taxonomy, food security, agriculture, aquaculture, protected areas, sustainable land use, policy development, good governance, healthy aging, gender & social inclusion, and the application of GIS to support management decisions in collaboration with key local agencies.
-She was part of the team that led the development of Palau's climate change policy and action plan (2015) and worked as a climate change advisor to the Palau National Marine Sanctuary Office (2018).
+Tarita Holm has been an active member of Palau’s conservation community for nearly 25 years.
+Since returning home to Palau in 2000 after completing her studies, she has worked across a wide range of fields, including biodiversity conservation, terrestrial ecology, plant taxonomy, food security, agriculture, aquaculture, protected areas management, and sustainable land use.
+Her work has also focused on policy development, good governance, healthy aging, gender and social inclusion, and the application of GIS to support evidence-based decision-making in collaboration with government agencies and local partners.

-Tarita holds a Bachelor of Arts degree in Environmental Studies from Mills College in Oakland, California and a Master of Science degree in Biodiversity Conservation & Management from the University of London.
-She loves art, music, indigenous studies and spending time in nature.
+She holds a Bachelor of Arts in Environmental Studies from Mills College in Oakland, California, and a Master of Science in Biodiversity Conservation and Management from the University of London.
+Outside of her professional work, she enjoys art, music, Indigenous studies, and spending time in nature.